|

 Scratch Film Artist

-Steven has created many animated and experimental film projects and
+Steven has created many animated and experimental film projects

-has been invited to show his work at festivals, screenings and
+and has been invited to show his work at festivals, screenings

-for other filmmakers, artists and events.
-Steven is currently living
+animated pieces for other filmmakers, artists and events.

-in Montreal.
+Steven is currently living in Montreal.

-Scratch Film: drawing directly
+Scratch Film: drawing

-onto each frame of the film to be projected as in the tradition of
+directly onto each frame of the film to be projected as

-National Film Board of Canada filmmaker
+in the tradition of National Film Board of Canada filmmaker

-Norman McLaren. |
+Norman McLaren.

 |

-University of
+University

 Department of Communication